Nive-ai/Nivethankanagarajah/README.md

 - 👋 Hi, I’m @Nivethan
 - Proactive problem solver with excellent analytical abilities with Master’s degree in Artificial Intelligence.
 - Passion for Artificial Intelligence with comprehensive knowledge of machine learning concepts, excellent knowledge in software development and other related technologies.
-- Originally from Sri Lanka now based in UK

 <!---
 Nivethankanagarajah/Nivethankanagarajah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.